visipedia/inat_comp/README_raw.md

 Participants are welcome to use the [iNaturalist 2017 Competition dataset](2017/README.md) as an additional data source.
 There is an overlap between the 2017 species and the 2018 species, however we do not provide a mapping between the two datasets.
 Besides using the 2017 dataset, participants are restricted from collecting additional natural world data for the 2018 competition.
 Pretrained models may be used to construct the algorithms (e.g. ImageNet pretrained models, or iNaturalist 2017 pretrained models).
 Please specify any and all external data used for training when uploading results.

-The general rule is that participants should only use the provided training and validation images to train a model to classify the test images.
+The general rule is that participants should only use the provided training and validation images (with the exception of the allowed pretrained models) to train a model to classify the test images.
 We do not want participants crawling the web in search of additional data for the target categories.
 Participants should be in the mindset that this is the only data available for these categories.

 Participants are allowed to collect additional annotations (e.g. bounding boxes, keypoints) on the provided training and validation sets.
 Teams should specify that they collected additional annotations when submitting results.